Wondering how to lower the Verizon FiOS bill? DoNotPay has the answer!

 Out of all the options mentioned so far, sending an extension date letter is probably the least time-consuming one because DoNotPay can do it for you!

-Our robot lawyer will carefully generate a personal extension letter that will inform your provider, sensibly, of your current financial situation, and the reasons behind your extension date request.
+Our AI Consumer Champion will carefully generate a personal extension letter that will inform your provider, sensibly, of your current financial situation, and the reasons behind your extension date request.
 You will need to provide us with some personal information, such as your residential address, your full name, and email address so that we can make the letter more authentic.
 The rest is on us!

 What happens if you do not pay your Verizon FiOS bill in time?

 If you fail to pay your Verizon FiOS in time, the company will first try to reach out to you and remind you that your bill is overdue.

 It is not in their best interest to temporarily shut down your Internet because they know that you will most likely pay your bill if you have access to their services.
 They will contact you more than once during this time, which can get annoying.

 The debt collection agency steps onto the scene after about thirty to sixty days.
 In case this happens, keep in mind that you will have to cover the agency’s money collecting fee, as well as your overdue bill.

 You generally want to avoid this, since your credit score will take a massive hit.

 Paying your Verizon FiOS bill with your credit card